emiliasingleton0/oracle-orbit-memory/README.md

-# ORACLE Memory Archive
+# Memory Archive Project (WIP)

 A memory archive that transforms personal memories into fragments orbiting a central core.
 Rather than presenting a conventional list of files, it creates an immersive environment for exploring dates, places, photographs, videos, and music.
 Built with **React**, **Three.js**, and **Tauri 2**

 ## Run in the Browser